Random linear multihop relaying in a general field of interferers using spatial Aloha: End-to-end delays on a Poisson route in the route-interference limited case

 We consider a typical node on the route $\calR$, that is of the Poisson point process $\Phi$.
 By the Slivnyak theorem, it can be seen as an ``extra'' node located at the origin $X_0=0$, with the other nodes of the route distributed according to the original stationary Poisson process $\Phi$.
 All marks (Bernoulli MAC indicators, fading, etc) of these extra nodes are independent of the marks of the points of $\Phi$.
 We denote by $\Pi_{NN}(p)$ and $\Pi_{NR}(p)$ the probability of successful transmission of the typical node $X_0=0$ in a given time slot to the receiver prescribed by the NN and NR routing schemes, respectively.
 In the capture probability $P_{NN}(p)$ and $P_{NR}(p)$ in the two routing schemes considered, we assume that the typical node is authorized to transmit.
 Obviously $\Pi_{NN}(p)=pP_{NN}(p)$ and $\Pi_{NR}(p)=pP_{NR}(p)$.

 For arbitrary $a,b>0$ we denote $C(a,b)=\int_a^\infty 1/(u^b+1)\, \md u$ and

 Moreover, for given $T$ and $\beta$ let us denote:

-\begin{Prop} The probability of successful transmission by a typical node of Poisson route $\calR=\Phi$ authorised by Aloha to transmit to its relay node in the NN routing model without noise is equal to:
+\begin{Prop} The probability of successful transmission by a typical node of a Poisson route $\calR=\Phi$ authorized by Aloha to transmit to its relay node in the NN routing model without noise is equal to:

 and similarly in the NR receiver model

 \end{Prop} \begin{rem} It is easy to see that $\calC_2-1\le \calC_1$ and hence $P_{NR}\ge P_{NN}$, i.e., the opportunistic choice of the receiver pays off regarding the probability of successful transmission. \end{rem} \begin{IEEEproof}[Proof of Prop.~\ref{p.pnn}] Note directly from the form of the SINR in~(\ref{SINR}) that $P_{NN}(p)$ and $P_{NR}(p)$ do not depend on $A$.
 Hence in the remaining part of the proof we take $A=1$.